TrailingStop/TT-Miner-release/README.md

 # TT-Miner - Version 2023.4.1

 # Only today: Selling all sources of TT-Miner.
-If you like to buy please send your offer to droste@TradeProject.de
+If you are interested please send your offer to droste@TradeProject.de

 ## GPU-Miner for Nvidia - Windows & Linux (Hive custom miner package available)
 - Ethash, ProgPow, KawPow, Ghostrider, Sha256d, Sha512256d, Sha256dt, Blake3, Sha3D, EthashB3